 Summary: This project will provide an additional eastbound general purpose lane (approximately 2.7 miles), replace the eastbound shoulder, and restore auxiliary lanes as needed throughout the project limits.
 With the proposed improvements, the existing Kraemer Boulevard and Tustin Avenue overcrossing bridges are anticipated to be replaced with new bridges and the Santa Ana River bridge will be widened.
 The design of this project was initiated on June 17, 2020.
-This quarter, the design team received and addressed comments on the 65 percent roadway design and submitted the 65 percent structure design to Caltrans for review.
+This quarter, the design team continued to address comments on the 65 percent design package and submitted ROW documents for the properties with ROW needs defined.

-Segment: SR-91, Acacia Street to La Palma Avenue
+Status: SR-91, Acacia Street to La Palma Avenue